Tia-Ali/character-casting-booth/JS_tutorial/js_intro.md

 </html>
 ```

+>The above code shows a blank screen - where is "Hello World!"?

+Of course, it's much more convenient to edit HTML in VSC, even better if you have the *Live Preview* extension installed to see changes in real time.

 ### Variables

 Variables in JavaScript are used to store data values.
 You can declare them using `var`, `let`, or `const`, with let and const being the modern, block-scoped options.
 Variables can hold any data type, such as numbers, strings, or even complex objects.

 ```javascript